 From seed, plant your seeds at least 1/4″ deep.
 Keep the soil consistently moist until the seeds germinate.
 Keep them indoors until you have at least 3-4″ of growth, then harden them off.

 Pruning your winter creeper should be done for one of two reasons.
 You can prune to avoid invasive spread, or prune for cosmetic appearance.
+Remove the flowers on the plant before they fruit and develop seed.
+This will prevent it from spreading and killing native plants.

 Clean pruning shears are necessary to prevent disease transmission from plant to plant.
 Sterilize your shears between cuts whenever possible.
+Because the vine is so vigorous, don’t prune in winter, and instead prune when growth is active.
+This helps contain the plant.

-Problems With Your Creepers
+Problems With Your Wintercreeper Plants

 No plant is truly problem-free.
 Let’s go over what difficulties you might be facing!